 “If you fail to plan, you are planning to fail!” – Benjamin Franklin.

-If you implemented your tax law action plan this past fall, you would have followed one of the three following options:
+If you implemented your tax law action plan this past fall, you likely took one of these initiatives:

-- Left your estate plan as is and reviewed your EP and year-end action checklist
+- Left your estate plan “as is” after review and completed your year-end action checklist,

-The following article offers a comprehensive guide into the second approach: The Estate Tax Freeze.
-This is an effective option that you can incorporate when planning your estate plan in 2021.
+The following is a comprehensive guide into the second approach: The Estate Tax Freeze.
+This is an effective money-saving option for you to incorporate into your 2021 estate plan.

-- Maintain the level of flexibility you enjoy
+- Maintain the level of flexibility that you enjoy,

 Evaluating Your Current Tax Exposure

-In our current climate, any major United states tax law changes are unlikely due to various federal government expenditures.
-This includes the COVID-19 Pandemic Plan, Additional Economic Stimulus Package, etc.
+In our current climate, any major U.S. tax law changes are unlikely due to various federal government expenditures.
+This includes the COVID-19 Pandemic Plan, the Additional Economic Stimulus Package, etc.

 1 - Know your situation inside and out

-I.e., What would your estate tax exposure be if they reduce the estate tax exemption to $3.5 million or even $5.85 million?
+What will your estate tax exposure be the estate tax exemption is $5.85 million or even $3.5 million?

-Run the numbers at a 40 percent and even a 45 percent tax rate for an overly cautious approach.
+Run the numbers at a 40% and even a 45% tax rate for an extra-safe approach.

-This will help ensure that sure you retain adequate control of your assets and income for the rest of your life
+This will help ensure adequate control of your assets and income for the rest of your life.

 4 – Adopt a “use it or lose it” mentality